-I could be the only Montreal Jew I know who has avoided ‘going home’ to Israel, despite dangling freebie trips and subsidized holocaust-to-the-holy-land tours.
-It’s true I was a crack child-fundraiser for the Israeli dream, but I didn’t want to fall for a soldier (let alone be one) and burn my fire in the pit of uber-nationalism*, no matter the crazy-making history that inspired it.
+I could be the only Montreal Jew I know who has avoided going home to Israel, despite dangling freebie trips and subsidized holocaust-to-the-holy-land tours.
+It’s true I was a crack fundraiser for the Israeli dream as a child in private, Jewish school, but I didn’t want to fall for a soldier (let alone be one) and burn my fire in the pit of nationalism- no matter the crazy-making history that inspired it.
 Instead, I dedicated myself to the creation of art, diving into the fear and glory of the human heart.
 I am far from alone.

-Meet Etgar Keret; Israel’s rock-star writer and prize-winning filmmaker with the undeniable holocaust pedigree, who smacks our fleshy cards on the table with his wild-haired stories and emo-essays that are perfect for the wee-attention span of the internet age, as they get to the point, to the aching heart of the matter but fast.
-I am hankering to meet this non-politico provocateur and self-proclaimed lousy soldier who describes his wife as ‘smart’, but I will be dancing the hora in the City of Jews (Miami) while Keret is prancing through Montreal as it springs to life on April 21, with the English-language release of his latest collection of earthly delights, Suddenly, a Knock on the Door.
+Meet Etgar Keret; Israel’s rock-star writer and prize-winning filmmaker with the undeniable holocaust pedigree, who smacks our fleshy cards on the table with his emo-essays and wild-haired tales that are perfect for the wee-attention span of the inter webs, as they get to the point, to the aching heart of the matter but fast.
+I am hankering to meet this non-politico provocateur and self-proclaimed lousy soldier who describes his wife as smart, but I will be dancing the hora in the City of some Jews (Miami) while Keret is prancing through Montreal as it springs to life on April 21, with the English-language release of his latest collection of earthly delights, Suddenly, a Knock on the Door.

 Etgar agreed to meet me on the page: